Best Claude Model for Coding: Opus vs Sonnet vs Haiku

 Claude (Anthropic):

-- Claude Code CLI provides the best agentic coding experience
+- Claude Code provides a terminal-native coding workflow

 Which to Choose?